DevExpress/testcafe/docs/articles/documentation/reference/test-api/testcontroller/dispatchEvent.md

 Unless otherwise specified, the [*buttons* property](https://developer.mozilla.org/en-US/docs/Web/API/MouseEvent/buttons) is set to `1` and the event simulates a press of the primary pointer key (a left mouse click).

-An example below fires the [mousedown](https://developer.mozilla.org/en-US/docs/Web/API/Element/mousedown_event) and [mouseup](https://developer.mozilla.org/en-US/docs/Web/API/Element/mouseup_event) events to simulate the user holding down a left click on a button for 5 seconds.
+An example below fires the [mousedown](https://developer.mozilla.org/en-US/docs/Web/API/Element/mousedown_event) and [mouseup](https://developer.mozilla.org/en-US/docs/Web/API/Element/mouseup_event) events to simulate the user holding down a left-click on a button for 5 seconds.

 ```js
 import { Selector } from 'testcafe';